 Patrick Smith has more than 17 years of finance and accounting experience in the electronic payments and financial services industry.
 During this time, Patrick has held positions including internal auditor, senior analyst, division controller and Vice President of business development.
-He built and managed financial staffs, worked to raise capital, and managed due diligence processes for different mergers and acquisitions.
-His career began in 1997 as internal auditor with Concord EFS, an electronic payments processor.
+He built and managed financial staff, worked to raise capital, and managed due diligence processes for different mergers and acquisitions.
+His career began in 1997 as an internal auditor with Concord EFS, an electronic payments processor.
 During his 8 years with Concord, Patrick progressed to Vice President-Controller of EFS Federal Savings Bank, a subsidiary of Concord EFS.
 As Vice President, he led the growth from $25 million in assets to over $400 million.
 This subsidiary was also responsible for managing over 1500 nationwide ATMs owned and operated by Concord EFS.
 After the acquisition of Concord EFS by First Data, Patrick worked with Pay By Touch, Inc. a biometric payments startup based in San Francisco, CA. As Director of Finance, Patrick worked with the CFO and other members of the finance team to prepare financial plans and models to present to investors while raising capital for growth.
 He was also responsible for due diligence and integration of acquisitions for the company.
 After Pay by Touch liquidated, Patrick was hired as Corporate Controller by National Bankers Trust, a transportation factoring company.
 After 3 years as Controller, he transitioned back to the payments industry with an opportunity to conduct financial planning and analysis with several large ISOs.
 Patrick holds a Bachelors of Business Administration with a concentration in accounting from the University of Memphis.

 John E. Herzog